Tuesday, September 30, 2008

 Frozen Crème Brulée in a pyramidThe recipe I usually use for crème brûlée bakes in a water bath, the oven is set to 300˚F, and the custard bakes for 25-30 minutes.
 This version has no water bath, the oven is set at a lower temperature (200˚F), and the custard bakes for 1 hour (or more!).
 So, since it was so jiggly even after extra time in the oven, I popped it into the freezer after it cooled to room temperature.
 It tasted refreshing this way.
 In fact, the ingredients for crème brûlée are the same as crème anglaise which is the base for ice cream.

-Ingredients for Crème BruléeYou can find the recipe for Crème Brûlée in the book Baking: From My Home to Yours by Dorie Greenspan.
+Ingredients for Crème BruléeYou can find the recipe for Crème Brûlée in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!

 Tasting Notes